 My wife is from Mexico, and is the only one in her family who has moved stateside.
 This plan sounded like a gift from the telecommunication gods to her.
 So, what happened when she called her mom in southwestern Mexico and talked for over an hour?
 Surely we’d have some sort of fee.

 I pulled up my account with T-Mobile as soon she got off the phone, and … there was nothing out of the ordinary.
 No international charges, or any other costs, and the call was solid all the way through.
 We were impressed.
 Not bad, T-Mobile, not bad at all.

 Since we travel throughout Mexico a lot, I had high hopes of being able to use GPS navigation, hail an Uber, and make the occasional FaceTime call.
 So after a couple of months of roaming around Mexico, I was blown away at how well I could do all those things.
 We traveled to Guadalajara, Guanajuato, Mexico City, Playa del Carmen, and beyond.

 Data worked like it did back home.
-My phone usually connected to “TELCEL”, Mexico’s main provider.
+My phone usually connected to Telcel, Mexico’s main provider.
 The connection was so good I could live stream via Facebook from some remote locations.
-Even calls and from the US were no problem.
-All with no extra charges.
-Texting worked fine too.
+Even calls and from the US were no problem, and texting worked fine too, all with no extra charges.
 I was thoroughly impressed.

 Read the Fine Print

 After two months of smooth sailing along the high-speed digital waters of the future, we got an unwelcome text from T-Mobile.
 Apparently this plan is not meant to be used for more than two months outside of the US at a time.